-Item 5: ECE/TRANS/WP.15/AC.1/2017/19 (the Netherlands) - Amendment of subsection 6.8.2.1.23.
+Item 5: ECE/TRANS/WP.15/AC.1/2017/19 (Netherlands) - Amendment of subsection 6.8.2.1.23

-- 16. The document contained two independent proposals for amendment of 6.8.2.1.23 and a transitional measure to allow existing tanks to continue to be used. - 17.
-The first proposal modifies 6.8.2.1.23 to allow lap joints to be inspected by a non-destructive test other than radiography or ultrasound.
-The reason for this is that the results are difficult to interpret.
+16. The document contained two independent proposals for amendment of 6.8.2.1.23 and a transitional measure to allow existing tanks to continue to be used.

+17. The first proposal modified 6.8.2.1.23 to allow lap joints to be inspected by a nondestructive test other than radiography or ultrasound.
+The reason for this was that the results were difficult to interpret.
 Based on experience with existing tank designs, it was considered that this should be limited to the attachment of the ends to the shell wall.
-As this is a typical construction of gravity discharge tanks a foot note was considered the most appropriate way to deal with this exception.
+As this was a typical construction of gravity discharge tanks a footnote was considered the most appropriate way to deal with this exception.